justeat/JustTweak/README.md

 - `EphemeralConfiguration` which is simply an instance of `NSMutableDictionary`

 In addition, JustTweak defines `Configuration` and `MutableConfiguration` protocols you can implement to create your own configurations to fit your needs.
 In the example project you can find a few example configurations which you can use as a starting point.

+### Notes for the maintainers

+The `TweakPropertyGenerator` scheme generates the executable that is shipped as part of JustTweak.
+When releasing a new version that includes changes in `TweakPropertyGenerator`, make sure that the new binary is copied from the `Build/Products` folder  in the `TweakPropertyGenerator.bundle`.

 ## License